tryscer/flock/flock-music.md

 ​	"It's a puzzle!"
 Bernie calls, and adds an appreciative whistle.
 ​	"I think we shouldn't discount the possibility," says Eleanore, "that he was just asking her out on a date."
-​	"Our peaches?" says Barry.
+​	"Our Peaches?" says Barry.
 "Ridiculous."
 ​	"Gee, thanks, Barry," I say.
-​	"It is ridiculous," says Cindy, and when I raise an eyebrow she adds, "even though *Alice* is a very fetching lady..."
+​	"It *is* ridiculous," says Cindy, and when I raise an eyebrow she adds, "even though *Alice* is a very fetching lady..."
 ​	"Thanks, Cin," I say.
 ​	"...because if he was asking her out on a date, he would also need to ask her where he should pick her up from."
 Everybody, Bernie included, nod at that dating-world fact.
 ​	"'Ready to come on board?', that's what he asked," I say.
 "On board the Steam Pillars train, that's where he invited us."
 ​	Bernie says, "These guys have a *train?*"
 ​	Tim says, "We *obviously* have to go."
-​	Barry says, "Only thing is, at eight our carriage becomes a pumpkin, and we have to be at home."
+​	Barry says, "Only thing is, at sundown our carriage becomes a pumpkin, and we have to be at home."
 ​	"Yeah," sighs Cindy.
 "And also, Eleanore has a train to catch."
 She gives Eleanore a shifty look, and Eleanore doesn't look back.
-A wild fantasy brews in my mind: maybe Eleanore will get so sick of this fight that she won't allow Cindy to come back with her.
+A wild fantasy brews in my mind: maybe Eleanore will get so sick of all this fighting that she won't allow Cindy to come back with her.
 Then, I'll have Cindy all for myself.
 ​	"You must be joking," says Bernie.
 "It's a puzzle!
 You guys need to solve it!"
 ​	"Bernie raises an important point," says Eleanore.
-"A puzzle doesn't like to be disrespected like that.
+"Puzzles don't like to be ignored like that.
 Anyway, *I* can always catch a later train."
 ​	"If these guys don't come with you, Alice, I'll take you," says Bernie.
 ​	"Thank you, Bernie," I say.
 "At last, a gentleman."
 ​	Tim says, "Seriously, Bernie, where's your mother?"